hapijs/hapi.dev/static/lib/supportPolicy.md

 ## Current versions

-The full and up to date list of supported moduled under a free open source license and paid commercial license is available at the [module status page](https://hapi.dev/resources/status/).
+The full and up to date list of supported modules under a free open source license is available at the [module status page](https://hapi.dev/resources/status/).

 ## Latest version